 Many colleges require either the American College Test (ACT) or the Scholastic Aptitude Test (SAT) for admission.
 These assessments are usually taken at the end of the junior year.
 Students are encouraged to talk with the school counselor early during their junior year to learn about these assessments and determine the appropriate examination to take.
-The Preliminary SAT (PSAT) and ACT.
+The Preliminary SAT (PSAT) and ACT-Aspire are the corresponding preparatory and readiness assessments for the SAT and ACT.